 Statements other than statements of historical fact included in this Form 10-Q that relate to forecasts, estimates or other expectations regarding future events, including without limitation, statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding technological advancements and our financial position, business strategy and plans and objectives of our management for future operations, may be deemed to be forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
 When used in this Form 10-Q, words such as "anticipate," "believe," "estimate," "expect," "intend," and similar expressions, as they relate to us or our management, identify forward-looking statements.
 Such forward-looking statements are based on the beliefs of management as well as assumptions made by and information currently available to management.
 Actual results could differ materially from those contemplated by the forward-looking statements as a result of certain factors.
-These risks include, but are not limited to, dependence upon energy industry spending; the volatility of oil and natural gas prices; industry competition; external factors affecting our crews such as weather interruptions and high capital requirements; operational disruptions; industry competition; external factors affecting our crews such as weather interruptions and inability to obtain land access rights of way; whether we enter into turnkey or dayrate contract; crew productivity; the availability of capital resources; and disruptions in the global economy.
-A discussion of these and other factors, including risks and uncertainties, is set forth under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2018 that was filed with the SEC on March 6, 2019.
-These forward-looking statements reflect our current views with respect to future events and are subject to these and other risks, unce
+These risks include, but are not limited to, dependence upon energy industry spending; the volatility of oil and natural gas prices; changes in economic conditions; the potential for contract delays; reductions or cancellations of service contracts; limited number of customers; credit risk related to our customers; reduced utilization; high fixed costs of operations and high capital requirements; operational disruptions; industry competition; external factors affecting our crews such as weather interruptions and inability to obtain land access rights of way; whether we enter into turnkey or dayrate contracts; crew productivity; the availability of capital resources; and disruptions in the global economy.
+A discussion of these and other factors, including risks and uncertainties, is set forth under "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2018 that was filed with the SEC on Ma